 Depending on your issuing agency, training can begin before or after the interview and background check.
 For example, some agencies such as the Solano County Sheriff require you to wait until the background check has been completed before training, but others are more flexible and let you begin training sooner.

 The training for the initial permit includes lectures about self-defense, firearm safety and fundamentals, conditions for carry, etc. You will also have to pass an agency-specific live-fire qualification course.
 Most of these courses-of-fire are at close range, with reasonable time frames, and a fairly large target.
-We offer additional training to prepare you for the qualification (the CCW 3: Basic Pistol course or private lessons).
+We offer additional training to prepare you for the qualification (our Basic Pistol course or private lessons).

 Some agencies have a list of approved CCW trainers from which you must choose (Solano, Napa, Sonoma, Alameda, SFPD, etc.) Contra Costa, Yolo, and Sacramento Counties don’t have a list, but you must receive training from a California DOJ-certified trainer (Paladin is certified).
 In addition to the application fees listed above, the cost for training ranges from about $300 for 8-hours of training and up to $600 for 16-hours.
 Once you have completed your required training sessions, you will send in your training certificate(s) to the agency.